hiranthaR/Json-to-Dart-Model/README.md

 ### Given a JSON string, this library will generate all the necessary Dart classes to parse and generate JSON.
-This library is designed to generate `Flutter` friendly model classes following the [flutter's doc recommendation](https://flutter.io/json/#serializing-json-manually-using-dartconvert).
+This library is designed to generate `Flutter` friendly model classes following the [flutter's doc recommendation](https://flutter.io/json/#serializing-json-manually-using-dartconvert).Extention supports for both **Serializing JSON manually** and **Serializing JSON using code generation libraries**

 - When an empty array is given, it will create a `List<Null>`.
 Such weird behaviour should warn the user that there is no data to extract.
 - Equal structures are not detected yet (Equal classes are going to be created over and over).